 Downer's Construction Manager will be responsible for providing appropriate resources in terms of labour, plant and equipment to enable issues to be rectified in the nominated timeframes.

-Records associated with this Plan, including records of any impacts avoided through construction methods will be maintained in accordance with Section 3.16 of the CEMP.
+Records associated with this Plan will be maintained in accordance with Section 3.16 of the CEMP.
 Site inspections will be undertaken and records maintained within Downer's Information Management System.

 7.2.
 Archaeological monitoring